TemporalData/Meteo-Tweets/Preprocessing/readme.md

 This file is run to clean the original dataset such that the next steps take less time.
 It will retain all the english tweets and the columns specified in the file.

+*Produces: ./data/cleaned_dataset.csv*

 ## geo_pipeline.py

-*Requires cleaned_data.csv to be present in ./data*
+*Requires cleaned_dataset.csv to be present in ./data*

 Running this file will generate csv files corresponding to the models needed for the geographical part of the application.

 ## network_pipeline.py

-*Requires cleaned_data.csv to be present in ./data*
+*Requires cleaned_dataset.csv to be present in ./data*

 Running this file will generate csv files corresponding to the models needed for the network part of the application.

 ## text_pipeline.py

-*Requires cleaned_data.csv to be present in ./data*
+*Requires cleaned_dataset.csv to be present in ./data*

 Running this file will generate csv files corresponding to the models needed for the text part of the application.